 You can also be assured that the Therapist you see for assessment will be the person who sees you for the entire course of your therapy.

-Clinical Psychologists work to the Codes of Practice of their regulating organisation which has strict guidelines about client confidentiality.
+Clinical Psychologists work to the Codes of Practice of their regulating organisation which has strict guidelines about client confidentiality and in line with the EU General Data Protection Regulations.
 This includes rules about appropriate communication, storage and disclosure of information.

 There are times when a Psychologist is obliged to act upon information you provide.
 However, when possible they would make every effort to discuss what actions were to be taken prior to doing so.
 For example, if you were to tell your Psychologist about any actual or potential harm to yourself or others they would have to take action to keep whoever is at risk safe.
-Another situation where a Psychologist would have to act would be if you told them about certain criminal offenses.
+Another situation where a Psychologist would have to act would be if you told them about certain serious criminal offenses committed by you or someone else.
 Confidentiality will be discussed further with you in your first session.

 Please contact Dr Pauline Thomson to discuss current fees.
-If you are claiming for your therapy through a health insurance policy please ensure it is a company with which we are registered prior to booking an appointment.
+If you are claiming for your therapy through a health insurance policy or your health insurance provided is paying for it directly, please ensure it is a company with which we are registered prior to booking an appointment.
+Also please ensure that you have authorisation from your insurance provider to attend.

 FURTHER INFORMATION / ARRANGE AN APPOINTMENT